phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
 Coma-separated list of algorithms (not case sensitive) : Tree, Ring.
-To specifiy algorithms to exclude (instead of include), start the list with ^.
+To specify algorithms to exclude (instead of include), start the list with ^.

 Default is ``Tree,Ring``.